-Acquired in-process research and development of \$0.2 million was expensed when the acquisition was consummated because the technological feasibility of several products under development at the time of the acquisition had not been achieved and no alternate future uses had been established.
+Acquired in-process research and development of \$0.2 million was expensed when the acquisition of eXcelon was consummated because the technological feasibility of several products under development at the time of the acquisition had not been achieved and no alternate future uses had been established.
 Research and development costs to bring the acquired products to technological feasibility are not expected to have a material impact on the Company's future results of operations or cash flows.

-Income from operations increased as a percentage of total revenue from 5% in the first quarter of fiscal 2002 to 7% in the first quarter of fiscal 2003.
+Income from operations remained the same percentage of total revenue in the second quarter of fiscal 2002 and fiscal 2003 at 12% and increased as a percentage of revenue from 9% in the first six months of fiscal 2002 to 10% in the first six months of fiscal 2003.
 The increase in operating income as a percentage of revenue was primarily due to revenue growth in the period.
-If the Company is able to meet its forecasted revenue target and expenses occur as planned for the remainder of the fiscal year, the Company expects operating income as a percentage of revenue to be approximately 11% for all of fiscal 2003.
+If the Company is able to meet its forecasted revenue target and expenses occur as planned for the remainder of the fiscal year, the Company expects operating income as a percentage of revenue to be between 11% and 12% for all of fiscal 2003.